 A player must be properly registered and rostered in accordance with the rules of USYSA and the IYSA.
 A player may not be simultaneously rostered on more than one competitive/travel team.
-A player may play for only one team in the National Championship competition in any soccer year.

 RULE 001 B. TEAM ELIGIBILITY

 A team may concurrently register and participate in more than one (1) IYSA affiliated competitive league.